mbierman/Firewalla-NextDNS-CLI-install/README.md

 # Testing

 Note, if all is working well, if you go to [browserleaks.com/dns](https://browserleaks.com/dns) you should see the upstream DNS servers you set in pi-hole if you are using unencrypted DNS.
-If you are using

 **Standard disclaimer:** I can not be responsible for any issues that may result.
 Nothing in the script should in any way, affect firewalla as a router or comprimise security.
 Happy to answer questions though if I can. :)